 Our department is made up of highly skilled faculty with national and international recognition as researchers in their fields.
-Information about their research areas can be found on the faculty page and their individual web sites.
-Our faculty conduct research on campus in many different facilities: the Center for Quantitative Obesity Research, the Microscopy and Microanalysis Research Laboratory, the Institute for Sustainability Studies, and the Passaic River Institute.
-Our reach extends beyond the campus in diverse locations both nearby, at our field research station at the New Jersey School of Conservation and other New Jersey habitats, and abroad in Ireland and St. Johns.
+Information about their research areas can be found below, or the faculty’s individual websites.
+Our faculty conduct research on campus in many different facilities: the Microscopy and Microanalysis Research Laboratory, the Institute for Sustainability Studies, and the New Jersey Center for Water Science and Technology.
+Our reach extends beyond the campus in diverse locations both nearby and abroad in Ireland and St. Johns.

 Faculty Research Interests

 The Department of Biology is housed in Science Hall, a facility that includes well-equipped research laboratories, teaching laboratories and prep rooms, a greenhouse, and faculty/staff offices.
 Research is funded by agencies including the National Science Foundation (NSF), the National Institutes of Health (NIH), U.S. Geological Survey (USGS), SeaGrant, and the New Jersey Department of Environmental Protection (NJDEP).
-When using the labs it is important to know the safety protocols, information which can be found on the Safety Manuals & Resources page.
+It’s important to know the safety protocols when in the lab.

 Student Research Opportunities

 As a student in our department, you have many opportunities to pursue independent scientific research with faculty members.
 The first step is to find faculty members that are doing research exciting to you.
-Each faculty member has a web page that describes their research and publications.
-Contact and visit those faculty members you find interesting – you might get a chance to conduct exciting new experiments!
+Contact and visit those faculty members you find interesting – you might get a chance to conduct exciting and novel experiments with them!

-Undergraduates can get academic credit for independent research by enrolling in Biology Independent Research (BIOL-418) or utilize our strong externship program through which students get real-world career experience in addition to research credit, Externship in Biological Research (BIOL-409).
-You can also participate in research through the Science Honors Initiative Program (SHIP) and Louis Stokes Alliance for Minority Participation (LSAMP) programs.
+Undergraduates can get academic credit for independent research by enrolling in Biology Independent Research (BIOL-418).
+Alternatively, utilize Externship in Biological Research (BIOL-409) for real-world career experience in addition to research credit.
+You can also participate in research through the Louis Stokes Alliance for Minority Participation (LSAMP) program.

 Scholarships may be available to support students conducting research; see our scholarship page to see available scholarships.
 Student researchers have the opportunity to present their findings at local, regional, national and even international research conferences.
 They have also authored and co-authored papers published in peer-reviewed scientific journals.